 The God’s Eye, or Ojo de Dios, is the ultimate classic craft.

-I made them as a kid, but the origin goes back much further than that with the Huichol Indians in the Sierra Madre Mountains of Mexico.
+I made a God’s Eye craft as a kid, but the origin goes back much further than that with the Huichol Indians in the Sierra Madre Mountains of Mexico.

 I’ve always found them beautiful and a great way to combine art, history, and culture in one creation.

 This time, we made a very rustic version using two sticks.
-You can also use popsicle sticks or dowels in this project.
 The small supply list makes this a perfect craft to bring outdoors.

 Start by crossing your two sticks in the middle so that they look like a plus sign (+).